agj/3000-traditional-hanzi/README.md

 ```

 For my particular case, including the Japanese _kun_ reading (と へ) helps me identify commonalities and differences between the Chinese and Japanese uses for the character, but this information can and probably should be elided by non-Japanese speakers.

+## Changelog

+### 2.0.0

+- Improved study order, by integrating data from `ids-analysis.txt`.
+Still not ideal in some cases, like as with the precedence of 肉 before 人.
+- Fixed some wrong sound filenames.

+### 1.0.0

+- First public release.

 ## Credits